SKaushikAK/Hotel-Takeaway-Service/README.md

 ## Introduction

 The Hotel Takeaway Service allows hotels to manage and offer their menu items for takeaway orders.
-Customers can browse the menu, place orders, and schedule pickups seamlessly.
+Customers can browse the menu, and place orders.
+And the Managers can manage the pending order, view the order, and add new items.

 ## Features